-Also referred to as a “Super Yellow Belly”, Ivories are a Co-Dominant morph.
+Also referred to as a “Super Yellow Belly”, Ivories are a designer morph with Co-Dominant genes.

 Lesser Ball Python

-The Lesser is pretty similar looking to a Butter, but it will have a slightly more brown coloring to it.
+First bred successfully in 2001, the Lesser Ball Python morph is pretty similar looking to a Butter, but it will have a slightly more brown coloring to it.

 Mojave Ball Python

-Often a favorite of breeders, Mojaves are Co-Dominant mutations and renowned for their ability to produce many different kinds of morphs, such as Blue Eyed Leucistics, which is in part why they can be so expensive.
+Often a favorite of breeders, Mojaves are Co-Dominant mutations and renowned for their ability to produce many different kinds of morphs, such as Blue Eyed Leucistics.

 Mystic Ball Python

-With high contrasting colors, the Co-Dominant Mystic is by no means a dull looking morph, but it also isn’t as bold or bright as some others.
+With high contrasting colors, the Co-Dominant Mystic Ball Python is by NO means a dull looking morph, but it also isn’t as bold or bright as some others.